videlais/twine-space/docs/design/usingaframe.md

-# Macros
+# Using AFrame

-**Twine Space** borrows from another Twine 2 story format, Harlowe.
-Macros uses parentheses around the name of the functionality.
+**Twine Space** draws heavily from the web framework AFrame for creating 3D, AR, and VR experiences.

+## Macros, Not Elements

+In AFrame, scenes are given structure through HTML elements and their attributes.
+This is changed slightly for **Twine Space**.
+Borrowing from another Twine 2 story format, **Harlowe**, macros are used to create a single scene per passage.

+Scenes are automatically created by any use of macros. it is then removed when a reader navigates to the next passage, which may or may not itself have macros and create a new scene.

 ## AFrame Mapping